-Das Blinkenlights on the MSP430 Launchpad with LinuxSaturday, January 12, 2013 development board launchpad linux msp430 tech
+Das Blinkenlights on the MSP430 Launchpad with LinuxSaturday, January 12, 2013 linux embedded tech

 TI’s MSP430 LaunchPad development kit offers some serious bang for the buck.
 You get two modern 16-bit microcontrollers, a programmer-cum-debugger with pins broken out and a USB cable for less than 5 USD inclusive of shipping.
 TI even provides two free (as in beer) IDE’s for Windows.
 Linux support though was a bit sketchy when the board was first released.